 Chromebooks can also be borrowed for use in the library and to be taken home.
 Printing is available from all devices in the library.
 Computer printouts are $.20 a copy for black and white or $.50 a copy for color.

 A copy machine is available to the public.
 Fees are $.20 per page for black & white copies and $.50 per page for color copies.

 Essex residents who are unable to leave their homes may arrange for pick up and delivery of library materials by simply calling the Library and requesting this service.

-Volunteers play a very important role in the operation of the Essex Library.
-Among the many tasks they perform are: shelving of books and materials, helping prepare materials to go one the shelves, reading and organizing shelves, special projects, and assisting with special Library events (hosting, baking for programs, book sales, etc.) The Library is greatly indebted to its hundreds of volunteer “family members.”
-Click here to read Essex Library Association’s volunteer policy.
+Volunteers play an important role in the operation of the Essex Library.
+Among other tasks, volunteers shelve of books and materials, read and organize shelves, undertake special projects, and assist with special Library events (hosting, baking for programs, book sales, etc.) The Library is greatly indebted to its hundreds of volunteer “family members.”
+For more information, please review the Essex Library Association’s volunteer policy.